 WE ARE COMMON | NEW GENRE PUBLIC ART INITIATIVE

 WE ARE COMMON is a visceral moment of connection from the people and for the people.
-It invites us all to harness our freedom of thought and tap on our innermost identities.
+It invites us all to harness our freedom of thought, engage with others, and tap on our innermost identities.
 It attempts to influence perception of ourselves which can consequently effect attitudinal change on how we see others and how we value our togetherness.
-We might be different from one another, but what make us all the same is we are all people and we all have stories to tell.
-Stories that explore our commonality.
-Stories that remind us of our humanity.
-Stories that lead us towards a better understanding, compassion, and respect of every person’s rights and dignity.
+We might be different from one another, but what make us all the same is we are all people – people with commonality, people with humanity, people capable of understanding, compassion, and respect of every person’s rights and dignity.

 Because each and every race, gender, color, status, religion, language, and nationality, at the end of it all...
 WE ARE COMMON.